-Team AZDEL was on site for the huge RV show.
-Our first visit to Quartzsite allowed us to share our message with thousands who turned out for the massive event.
+Team AZDEL was onsite for the week of the huge RV show.
+Our first visit to Quartzsite allowed us to share our important message with thousands who turned out for the massive event.
 Among those was Jared Gillis of the YouTube channel All About RV's.
 He’d heard about Azdel composite panels but stopped by our exhibitor booth to check out the material up close.
 Here's what he had to say.

 Gary Conley goes into detail about why Lance Camper uses Azdel.
 It is 50% lighter than wood, won't rot or get moldy and improves insulation "R" value.
 Azdel also has no formaldehyde making it safer than other materials.
 It assists in sound deadening.

 Discussion about Coachmen RV's use of Azdel products in construction with an overview of the benefits and prevention of delamination.
 Azdel Panels are constructed using a blend of polypropylene and fiberglass, creating an extremely strong and lightweight wall.

 RV Water Damage & Mold Removal

 "As we cut into the walls we notice they are stamped with formaldehyde warnings.
 Formaldehyde is a chemical used to produce wood products - especially in pre-manufactured homes and RV's.
 Exposure to formaldehyde can cause health problems, mostly respiratory issues.
 Of course this information was unnerving - the RV is our home.
 Good news: We found a product that can be applied to walls, floors, etc. that stops formaldehyde off-gassing.
 In a future video, we'll show you how we combated the problem of formaldehyde in our RV to ensure the air we're breathing isn't a toxic hazard."

 RV owner and salesman explains why Azdel products helped him determine which RV to purchase.
 Take away: the product reduces moisture infiltration from the exterior to interior of your coach.